anderslanglands/alShaders2/README.md

 # Cryptomatte for Arnold 5

-This is the Arnold 5 implementation of [Cryptomatte](https://github.com/Psyop/Cryptomatte).
+This is the Arnold 5 implementation of [Cryptomatte](https://github.com/Psyop/Cryptomatte), by Jonah Friedman, Andy Jones, and Anders Langlands.
+Cryptomatte creates ID mattes automatically with support for motion blur, transparency, and depth of field, using names available in the Arnold scene at render time.

 Version 1.0.0.
 See [changelog](CHANGELOG.md) for version history.